 The activity period scheduler lets you define daily, weekly, monthly and custom times when the program should perform backups.

-To be able to perform backups of your data (or to restore it), you need to connect to the Exchange Server first.
+To be able to perform backups of your data (or to restore it), you need to connect to your Exchange or SharePoint server first.

-Afterwards, you can either choose specific mailboxes the program should back up or select only those that should be excluded from the backup job.
+For an Exchange Backup job, you can either choose to back up specific mailboxes or select only those that should be excluded from the backup job.
+You can choose to back up archive mailboxes as well.

 CodeTwo Backup for Exchange allows you to back up public folders to local drive.
 Decide which public folders you want to back up and whether to back up subfolders as well.

 Backed-up data is saved in databases located on your local drives.
 This allows offline access and potentially unlimited storage.

 Data saved in your backups can be kept indefinitely.
 But CodeTwo Backup for Exchange can also automatically delete older mailbox and public folders items from your storages depending on how you configure retention settings.

 After the location of a backup copy is selected and all storage settings are defined, CodeTwo Backup for Exchange displays all properties of the backup storage directly in the program.

 On the Jobs tab, you can manage your backup, restore or archive jobs.
 Here you can also view real-time statistics regarding the job's activity.

-Backed-up items, folders and mailboxes can be restored to their original location or a completely new location.
+Backed-up emails, mailbox folders or entire mailboxes can be restored to their original location or a completely new location.

 When restoring SharePoint data, you can map users and groups between the source and the target sites.
 Thanks to that the program knows how to restore permissions in the target location.

 The program also lets you map permission levels between the source and the target SharePoint sites.
 Use the Map and Automap buttons to match the permission levels manually or let the program do it automatically.

 Automatic archiving of backup storages can come in handy if you are using storage retention or if you just want to make sure your backup is 150% safe.